Model number: 65UM7300PUA

 MORE: Best Smart Home Devices

 The latest version of webOS also includes a tool called Home Dashboard, which aims to make the TV the central hub of your connected home.
-Everything from your smart thermostat and laundry machines to your doorbell camera and connected lightbulbs can be set up to work on the TV, letting you see who's at the door or adjust the mood lighting from the comfort of your couch.
+Everything from your smart thermostat and laundry machines to the best video doorbells and connected lightbulbs can be set up to work on the TV, letting you see who's at the door or adjust the mood lighting from the comfort of your couch.

 LG UM7300 remote control